Core Curriculum

 MA Seminar

-MA Seminar I
+MA Seminar I and II

-1.)
-To explore the various methodologies and approaches that Committee on Global Thought faculty apply to their scholarship on pressing global issues, and to confront the challenges of conducting research across local, regional, and global scales.
+This two-semester course explores the challenges of understanding the global world in which we live, a world that demands new conceptual approaches and ways of thinking.
+The objectives are to explore the various methodologies and approaches that Committee on Global Thought faculty apply to their scholarship on pressing global issues, and to confront the challenges of conducting research across local, regional, and global scales.
 This will take place through multi-week modules that center on a critical issue, asking students to familiarize themselves with key questions and context, engage with an expert on the topic, and apply their insights to a specific case or question.

 Global Governance Core